Mateis/mateis.github.io/whatdoyouwant/index.md

 Currently Carving - Below is work in progress.
 I put it out there so you can provide [early feedback](https://forms.gle/3h5CYckTyoCFZczj6).

 # What do you want?
-A lot of pleasure and pain.
-But why?
 I want to know what people want.
 Join me in my journey / (re)search.

 *semantics(tags): want, need, desire, drive, motivation*